-A normal test result indicates G6PD activity in your blood cells.
-A normal – or no G6PDD – result for adults is 5.5 to 20.5 units/gram of hemoglobin.
+A normal test result tells your healthcare provider about G6PD activity in your blood cells.
+A normal—or no G6PDD—result for adults is 5.5 to 20.5 units/gram of hemoglobin.

-Less than 10 percent of normal means that you have severe deficiency and chronic hemolytic anemia.
+Less than 10% of normal means that you have severe deficiency and chronic hemolytic anemia.

 Others with severe enzyme deficiency may not have chronic hemolytic anemia but will have intermittent anemia.

-Those with moderate deficiency, meaning 10 to 60 percent of normal ranges, may have intermittent hemolytic anemia that is usually associated with certain drugs or infection.
+Those with moderate deficiency, meaning 10% to 60% of normal ranges, may have intermittent hemolytic anemia that is usually associated with certain medicines or infection.

 How is this test done?